nbill404/playlist-shuffler/README.md

 ## Playlist Shuffler
 This website is a allows you to create playlists and use advanced shuffling options.

-The site is a NextJs project using TailwindCSS and DaisyUI.
-For the backend the PostgreSql was used along with Prisma.
+The site is a NextJs project using TailwindCSS and DaisyUI components.
+It uses a PostgreSQL backend with Prisma as the database model

 #### Features